matrix-org/matrix-rust-sdk/bindings/apple/README.md

 `Package.swift` is meant to provide a simple example on how to integrate everything together but also a place to run unit and integration tests from.

-It's pre-configured to link to the generated .xcframework and .swift files so successfully running the `debug_build_library.sh` script first is necessary for it to compile.
+It's pre-configured to link to the generated static lib and .swift files so successfully running the `debug_build_library.sh` script first is necessary for it to compile.
 Afterwards you can execute the tests with `swift test`.
 Note that for the moment this only works on macOS but we're planning to add Linux support in the future.

 ## Distribution